19 essential photography composition rules for creative photos

 • Posing by positioning arms or hands around her face as a frame

 Think about the athlete Mo Farrah and his “mobot” pose.
 When he places his arms in the air, bent at the elbow with his hands on top of his head.
-Not only is he creating the M shape of his name with this pose, he’s also directing the viewer’s attention to his face, framed by his limbs.
+Not only does he create the M shape of his name with this pose, he also directs the viewer’s attention to his face, framed by his limbs.

 3. Repetition in photography composition